davekinkead/thesis/paper.coffee.md

         @agents = []
         for belief, believers of agents
           for n in [1..believers]
             quota.push new Agent(belief)
         # cluster agents tightly or randomly
         while quota.length > 0
           limit = Math.round( Math.random() * quota.length * (1-clustering) )
           @agents = @agents.concat quota.splice limit, 1

-A `Space` can be partitioned into different polities.
-How we partition-how we answer the question of democratic inclusion-forms the crux of the Boundary Problem.
-As outlined earlier, there are variety of competing accounts as to how we should bound polities so the primary purpose of this model is to demonstrate the effect of different partitions on the outcomes of democratic processes.
+Political spaces are partitioned into Polities.
+A polity represents a unit of political association that holds some degree of sovereignty regarding specific issues, such as a nation-state, province, or local council.
+How we partition a space - how we answer the question of democratic inclusion - forms the crux of the Boundary Problem.

-The actual number of possible unique partitions is an exponential function of the number of _n_ agents and _k_ partitions.
+For a Space populated with any significant number of agents, there is a massive range of possible unique partitions determined by the exponential function of the number of _n_ agents and _k_ partitions.
 Specifically, it is the sum of binomial coefficients,  ∑ (n choose k).

-> ABCD
-> A-BCD, B-ACD, C-ABD, D-ABC, AB-CD, AC-BD, AD-BC
-> A-BC-D, A-CD-B, A-BD-C, B-AD-C, B-AC-D, C-AB-D
-> A-B-C-D
+Because ∑ (n choose k) can become so massive, running the simulation over all possible partitions within a reasonable timeframe is beyond the capacity of desktop computing.

-Because ∑ (n choose k) is so large, I am going to use a stochastic algorithm to recursively divide the largest partition of the space at a random point until the desired number of partitions are produced.
-Then, Montecarlo simulation can then be used to generate a sufficient number of partition conbinations.
+Instead, a stochastic algorithm to divide the space into different Polities will be used, with a Monte Carlo simulation then generating a sufficient number of partition combinations.
+The partitioning algorithm recursively divides the largest polity of the Space at a random point until the desired number of polities have been produced with each characterised by a differing number and composition of agents.

     Space.prototype.partition = (n) ->
       @polities = [@agents]